OwenHeaslip/Portfolio/README.md

 My goal is of this portfolio is to showcase my competencies in many different skills and software programs.

-To access broad understanding of each project, **select overview**.
+To access broad understanding of each project, open **Heaslip Portfolio PDF**.

 Otherwise, feel free to to dig deep into any project.